kaikalii/sonny/docs_src/chains/basics.md

 Keep in mind that substituting a chain's body for its call only works if the chain has only a single link, like `g` does above.

-How much a called chain extends the lookback of its caller depends on form which link in the caller it is called.
-Consider the following chains.
+How much a called chain extends the lookback of its caller depends on from which link in the caller it is called.
+Consider the following chains:

 ```
 a: !1 + !2 + !3